Excel Text Functions

 Though logical functions like IF, SUMIF, AND, OR are more commonly used along with the many numerical functions in Excel there are some really useful TEXT based functions.
 “Text based functions in Excel?
 They exist?”
 You might be saying, Yes they do!
 These text based functions are often less known about as most of the time functions or formulas that are used in Excel are numbers based and so most forget about the text based ones, or forget to use them!

-Here’s a simple list of a few text based functions in Excel with their definitions:
+Here’s a selection a few text based functions in Excel with their definitions.

 E.g. =MID (a1,4,2) a1 contains a part number AB/4TX/3K would return 4T as 4 is the starting position and 2 the length

 This function joins together a combination of cells and strings.

 E.g. =CONCATENATE(“MR. “,a1,” “,b1) where a1 contains John and b1 contains Legge would return ‘MR. John Legge’

 This function searches for a character in a string and returns the first position of the first character in that string

 E.g. =Search(“ “,a1) if a1 contains John Legge the answer would be 5 the position of the space

 This function returns the length (characters) of the string of text including any spaces